HannimalCrackers/Parseltongue/posts/001_parseltongue.md

 # Adventures in parseltongue

 &nbsp;
 I just learned how to create syntax highlighted code blocks on GitHub!
-Need to edit all content on this page.

 &nbsp;

 ### ISO Python IDE to love and cherish

+_My futile search for a clean, simple code editor user experience_

 #### Terminal
 Pro: outputs only the info I want to see.
 I feel like I'm in the Matrix and/or 1997 <br>